FlashLips: 100-FPS Mask-Free Latent Lip-Sync using Reconstruction Instead of Diffusion or GANs: Ablation Study

 \paragraph{Number of reference frames.} We vary the number of reference lips-pose vectors used in Stage~2.
 As shown in \Cref{tab:ablation_transformer_updated,tab:ablation_unet_updated}, moving from \(1\) to \(4\) references improves identity preservation with negligible impact on sync; beyond \(4\) gains are marginal and we occasionally observe sync degradation—likely because too much identity information reduces the work done by audio-to-lips network and increases sensitivity when references come from a different clip at inference.
 We therefore use \textbf{4 reference frames}.

-\paragraph{Stage~1 backbone: UNet vs. Transformer.} Both backbones have similar accuracy (\Cref{tab:main_metrics}): the transformer is slightly better perceptually but slower, while the UNet is faster.
-We use the UNet for speed and the transformer for higher visual quality; architectural details are in the supplementary.
+\paragraph{Stage~1 backbone: U-Net vs. Transformer.} Both backbones have similar accuracy (\Cref{tab:main_metrics}): the transformer is slightly better perceptually but slower, while the U-Net is faster.
+We use the U-Net for speed and the transformer for higher visual quality; architectural details are in the supplementary.

-\paragraph{Summary.} The ablations support three design choices used in the main results: a 12D lips-pose vector (8D encoder + 4D residual), four reference frames, and either a UNet (speed) or transformer (quality) backbone for Stage~1.
+\paragraph{Summary.} The ablations support three design choices used in the main results: a 12D lips-pose vector (8D encoder + 4D residual), four reference frames, and either a U-Net (speed) or transformer (quality) backbone for Stage~1.